kwitophurr/kwitophurr.github.io/_posts/2017-06-01-Election-Neural-Net.markdown

 What we might like is a measure of the _significance_ of a given deviation, in terms of significance on the Electoral College.
 Estimating this uncertainty and interpreting the results in this context will be the subject of a future blog post.

-{% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/national_residmap.jpg" description="_Figure 3: Deviations from the neural net model across the country.
+{% include image.html url="https://christian-johnson.github.io/election-neural-net/plots/national_residmap.jpg" description="Figure 3: Deviations from the neural net model across the country.
 The colors are scaled such that a county that voted as expected is white, while counties that voted more than expected for Trump or Hillary are colored red and blue, respectively.
 As expected, counties in the West tend to exhibit stronger fluctuations due to their low population.
-Click on the image to download a high-resolution version.__" highres="https://christian-johnson.github.io/election-neural-net/plots/national_residmap.tiff?raw=true" %}
+Click on the image to download a high-resolution version." highres="https://christian-johnson.github.io/election-neural-net/plots/national_residmap.tiff?raw=true" %}

 I want to emphasize that the model here is not a _prediction_ in the common sense of (for instance) "predicting the future".